chas-academy/u05-imdb-clon-u05-team-8/README.md

 These are the views used in this project.

--   Users - A standard Laravel User augmented with a role.
+-   Users
--   Titles - A title in the service, could be a Film, TV-show or e.g. Video Game.
+-   Titles
--   Genres - Every title is connected to one or more genres.
+-   Genres
--   Listings - Users can create personal Lists in the system like a Watchlist or Wishlists.
+-   Listings
--   Review - Users can write Reviews of Titles.
-Reviews are published on the site when an Administrator confirms the Review is OK to publish.
+-   Review

 Views are written as Blade files (PHP) with semantic HTML.

 There are two files included in every view (except the dashboard).

--   menu.blade.php - Included right after the starting body tag.
-Outputs a menu, a message and an error field when applicable.
+-   header.blade.php - Included at the top of view's code.
+Opens the HTMl document and outputs a menu, and a message or an error text when applicable.
--   footer.blade.php - Included as the last element right before the closing body tag.
-Outputs the footer at the bottom of the page.
+-   footer.blade.php - Included as the bottom of the view's code.
+Outputs the footer at the bottom of the page and closes the HTML document.

 <br>
 ## ROUTING